AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 "In progress" message
 ```

 From the CoPilot search bar, type `“task”` and then click the search result `“Notifications / Tasks”`.
-Observe the VNet creation Task and wait for it to complete.
+Keep an eye on the VNet creation task and wait for it to complete.

 ```{figure} images/lab1-vnet5.png
 ---